 If you enjoy indoor games, make full use of a Carom Board, Pool Table, Poker or playing cards that will keep you and your team engaged.
 Free Wi-Fi is available throughout Waterwoods Lodge, Kabini.

 Every evening, Waterwoods Lodge screens interesting Wildlife documentary films for guests.
 The films cover a variety of topics and are aimed at enlightening guests to be more aware and become ambassadors of forest conservation.
-And savour hot snacks while at it.
+Savour some hot snacks while at it.
 Timings: 7.30-8.30 pm